peterkaltenecker/Final_task_JDS_Academy/README.md

+Final Task - JDS Academy

-This was the final task/exam of a 3 months long data science course at Junior Data Science Academy (from February to April 2023).
+This was the final exam of a 3 months long data science course at Junior Data Science Academy (from February to May, 2023).
+The objective of the course was to prepare participants to become junior data scientist; its materials included Bash, PostgreSQL and Python.

-The task was about an imaginery online business, Dilan's blog.
+The final assignment involved a fictitious online business known as Dilan's blog.
-Dilan travels around the world, writes a blog about it and sells two related products: an e-book and a video course.
+Dilan travels around the world, writes a blog about it and sells two products related to his global travels: an e-book and a video course.
-His blog covers the 6 main continents of the world, it is available to read in 8 countries and his readers come from 3 sources.
-His current marketing budget is spent on these 3 sources.
+His blog covers the six main continents of the world, is accessible form eight countries, and has readers from three different sources.
+His current marketing budget is allocated to these three sources.
-The question was: how could Dilan invest more work, time and money into his blog on the most efficient way in order to make it bigger, better and more profitable?
+The question was how Dilan could invest more work, time and money into his blog in the most effective way possible to make it bigger, better and more profitable.